Questions about Rhinoplasty Surgery

 Are Surgery Fears Normal?

-Yes, and this fear is always elevated when surgery involves the face.
+Yes, and this fear elevates when surgery involves the face.
 However, more than 350,000 people in the U.S. undergo rhinoplasty each year making it one of the most common cosmetic surgeries.
 One way to help calm your fears is to make sure you find a reputable and skilled surgeon that has extensive experience with nose surgery.

 Will My Nose be Broken?